 The IRS updated taxpayers by phone on refund status before it set up this status page.
 You can still call the IRS for these updates, but the most current information is provided on the refund status page.
 The agency continues to experience delays with live phone support during the ongoing COVID-19 pandemic.

-The IRS recommends only calling if it has been 21 days or more since you e-filed or six weeks or more since you mailed your return.
-If the IRS Refund Status page tells you that you need to contact the IRS, of course, you’ll need to call.
-Otherwise, the site is the best resource.
+The IRS recommends calling only if it's been 21 days or more since you e-filed or six weeks or more since you mailed in your return unless the IRS Refund Status page tells you that you should contact the IRS.
+Otherwise, the website is the best resource.

 Confirming Your Filing

-IRS Predicted Turnaround Times
+Predicted Turnaround Times

 Refund Delays Due to Error